gvwilson/thirdbit/src/fiction/iffy/index.md

 If the Antarctic Peninsula was an arm reaching toward Patagonia, Buhr was the bump on its elbow.
-The two-lane highway beneath them climbed one ridge after another, each drop a little shallower than the one before.
+The two-lane road beneath them climbed one ridge after another, each drop a little shallower than the one before.
 Arctic willow, cotton grass, and purple lupins grew wherever there was soil.
 Yellow patches of tweaked lichen grew wherever there wasn't, patiently working its way into every microscopic crack in the ancient bedrock.
-The truck's tires hummed over grated bridges and crunched on the occasional spill of gravel that the road's cleaning bots hadn't swept away yet.
+The truck's tires hummed over grated bridges and crunched on the occasional spill of gravel.
 Every once in a while Iffy heard the cry of a gull.
 It wasn't all that different from being at sea, excep the smell was wrong